 - Server replies with

-op=pong echoing client_ts and adding server_ts (both in ns).
+op=pong echoing client_ts and adding server_ts.

 -